 - Tableau Server must be deployed in Azure.

-- Tableau Server must be configured with a Server Management Add-on licence.
-See About Tableau Server Management Add-on.
+- Tableau Server must be configured with a Advanced Management licence.
+See About Tableau Advanced Management on Tableau Server.

 - You must have administrative control over the key vault in Azure where the key resides.